indieisaconcept/grunt-context/README.md

 The aim of this plugin is to allow the grunt config to be overridden based on the current context selected.
 This is particularly useful if builds need to be tailored based upon the deployment environment.

-**As of version 0.3.0 the context task can now be used via the alias "config", a helper is also avaiable via "context" or "config".**
+**NOTE: As of version 0.3.0 the context task and helper can now be used via the alias "config".**

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-context`